 The state of Washington once had an extremely low average sentence for vehicular homicide compared to other states in the U.S., but that changed in 2012 when the state increased the sentencing grid for a person convicted of vehicular homicide.
 Now, the sentencing range for vehicular homicide is between 78 and 102 months - the same as First Degree Manslaughter.

 Vehicular homicide sentences in other states average between 3-10 years prison time for vehicular homicide.
 Fines for these offenses vary significantly from state-to-state as well.

 Davis Law Group is a proud supporter of Mothers Against Drunk Driving (MADD) and takes a strong stand against impaired driving.
 We have seen the devastating effects that result from the carelessness and recklessness of drunk drivers on Washington roadways.

 Vehicular homicide charges fall under the criminal side of the legal justice system, and therefore are essentially out of the control of a private attorney.
 While we do not have any direct influence on a prosecutor's decision to pursue criminal charges against a defendant who caused harm to one of our clients, we regularly cooperate with the local prosecutors offices in an effort to ensure our clients feel that justice has been served.

-If you have any additional questions about vehicular homicide and wrongful death claims as a result of a fatal car accident, please do not hesitate to contact our office online here or call 206-727-4000 today to schedule a free legal consultation with Davis Law Group, P.S.
+If you have any additional questions about vehicular homicide and wrongful death claims as a result of a fatal car accident, please do not hesitate to contact Davis Law Group or call 206-727-4000 today to schedule a free legal consultation with our award-winning car accident attorneys.